SNAP Benefits in Wyoming: How to Apply and Qualify

 Snack foods and non-alcoholic beverages

-It's also important to know what you cannot buy.
-Your EBT card will not work for non-food items, vitamins, or any food that is sold hot and ready to eat.
-Ineligible items include:
+It is also important to know what you cannot buy with your EBT card.
+SNAP benefits do not cover non-food items, alcohol, or foods that are sold hot and ready to eat.
+You will need to pay for these items separately.

 Vitamins, medicines, and supplements